-Then, the unthinkable, we woke up one morning and the baby was dead.
+Then, the unthinkable, we woke up one morning and the baby passed away in his sleep.
 He was 2 weeks old.
 I reached over to pick him up to feed, but he did not stir.
 I touched his face, he did not move.
 He had been so happy, in the hours before, and had drunk so much milk but now his body was lifeless.
 Blood ran from his nose and I thought for a moment, there was hope but he was dead.
 His spirit was gone.
 It was the most traumatic experience of our lives.
 I could not believe it.
 He had fed for four hours the night before and had been up and awake at 4am in the morning.
 The weirdest thing was that night, I had no chest congestion and slept for a solid 5 hours and so did everyone else and no one woke up till around 9am, which is so unusual.
 The night was so silent.
 I had somehow tapped the keyboard and the television went into mute.
 The show that was on was the black and white version of Tarzan where the monkeys came and stole the baby, killed the father and left the sick and dying mother.
 I reached over and somehow spilled a glass of water and at 3am I woke with a start because I had diarrhoea.
 Jasher was unusually happy and chatting to himself and I put him down next to me while I ate some leftover dinner and lay down thinking that I would only be asleep 15 minutes before he would cry to be held or fed but woke up 5 hours later.
 I remember that morning so clearly; I felt that I had turned the corner.
 I was finally feeling well.
 There was a peaceful quiet about the house and it felt like the house was really our new home but then this reality was suddenly shattered.